Eugene F. McDonald: Family

 There were two children born to the marriage: daughter Jean Marianne and son Eugene McDonald III.
-The son was known as "Stormy" died from a self-inflicted gunshot wound on February 6, 1965.
+The son, known as "Stormy", died from an apparently self-inflicted gunshot wound to the back of the head, on February 6, 1965.
 His body was brought back to Chicago from Arizona, where a funeral service was conducted.
 Prior to his death he was briefly married to Virginia Baker.
-For details transcribed from the Arizona Daily Star newspaper go to the link The Stormy McDonald Mystery.
-Another article written a year later (February 13, 1966) from the Reading Eagle newspaper with photos of Eugene McDonald III and his mother Inez Riddle McDonald Neale can be seen at this link The Boy Who Had Everything.